If, as Mao Zedong said, “Women hold up half the sky,” the Covid era has only enlarged that fraction.

 “This is a crucial time to take care of our bodies,” says Dr. Katz.
 “With our routines disrupted, we have an opportunity to make new routines.
 When I ask patients how much physical activity they take, the most common answer is, ‘Not enough.’
 But if we’re no longer commuting, we have extra time that can be translated into exercise.”

 Dr. Katz recommends the vast array of online options.
 Barre classes, yoga, Pilates, and many more can be accessed safely, without going to a gym.
 And then there’s the great outdoors, which offers not only the power of healing through nature, but safe options to walk with others and get a good workout at the same time.
+You can also go to my blog for optimal health coaching.

 “Diet is a spectrum and we can choose where we want to be on it, making good substitutions – plants over fish, fish over chicken, chicken over red meat.”
 Again, the web offers a myriad of information and recipe sites.